top of page

 Schedule Your Appointment at Direct Podiatry Arizona Today

 Do you have a plantar wart that won't go away, and are in need of a podiatrist in Phoenix My name is Dr. Tarr, and I am the owner of Direct Podiatry Arizona.
-I do offer holistic podiatry services for plantar warts as well as Cantharidin Plus, Faulker's Needling, and even surgical removal of plantar warts.
+I do offer integrative podiatry services for plantar warts as well as Cantharidin Plus, Faulker's Needling, and laser treatment.
 To view my available appointment times, click here.

 Sources: